 Many users who have installed Windows 10 Anniversary Update have been complaining about a variety of issues.
 Although most users are happy with Windows 10 Anniversary Update, a few users have been complaining about errors and issues.

 If you have also been experiencing issues after installing Windows 10 Anniversary Update, you can uninstall Anniversary Update and roll back to the previous build of Windows 10.

-Important: Windows 10 gives just 10 days to roll back to the previous build.
-That is, to uninstall the Anniversary Update, you have just 10 days after installing Anniversary Update.
+Important: Windows 10 gives just ten days to roll back to the previous build.
+That is, to uninstall the Anniversary Update, you have only ten days after installing the Anniversary Update.

 Method 1 of 2

 Step 1: Navigate to Settings > Update & security > Recovery.